Large kidney stones require more extensive treatment.

-- A stone that won’t pass on its own
+- A stone that becomes lodged and won’t pass on its own.

-To perform PCNL, your urologist uses a nephroscope, a thin, telescopic instrument that is inserted through a small incision in your back or side, to locate the kidney stone.
-Once it has been located, your Urology Austin physician will use another instrument to break up and suction out the pieces of the kidney stone.
+When performing a PCNL, the urologist uses a nephroscope, a thin, telescopic instrument that is inserted through a small incision in the patient’s back or side, to locate the kidney stone.
+Once it has been located, another instrument is used to break up and suction out the pieces of the kidney stone.